 Why are criminal barristers striking and what will happen to court cases?

-Criminal barristers in England and Wales have voted in favour of an all-out strike.
+Criminal barristers in England and Wales voted in favour of an all-out strike.

-Barristers are currently walking out on alternate weeks but have now opted for an indefinite, uninterrupted strike from September 5.
+Members of the Criminal Bar Association (CBA) have been walking out on alternate weeks and are set to embark on an indefinite, uninterrupted strike.

-The escalation of the industrial action, combined with the ongoing arrangement, means the last working day for barristers will be on Friday and they will walk out again from August 30.
+This effectively begins when the industrial action resumes on Tuesday, although the official start date is September 5, because the ongoing pattern of one-week-on, one-week-off walkouts is continuing in the meantime.

 The PA news agency looks at the dispute so far.